dewith/master_ai/README.md

-# master_ai
+# Materials from Master in Artificial Intelligence

-Projects and assignments from the Master in AI at Universidad Sergio Arboleda
+Projects and assignments from the Master in AI at Universidad Sergio Arboleda (2022-2023).